christian-vorhemus/azure-percept-py/README.md

 The following guide assumes you run the code directly on the Percept board (CBL Mariner OS).
 You can also create a docker image and install the Python module there, in that case make sure that you mount the host's /dev/bus/usb into the image.
 - Clone the source code on your Percept device `git clone https://github.com/christian-vorhemus/azure-percept-py.git`
 - Open a terminal and cd into `azure-percept-py`
-- Run `sudo python3 setup.py install`
+- Run `sudo pip3 install .`
+- To uninstall run `sudo pip3 uninstall azure-percept`

+Note that the package brings pre-built libraries that will only run on an aarch64 architecture!

 ## Azure Ear sample
 The following sample authenticates the Azure Ear sensor, records audio for 5 seconds and saves the result locally as a WAV file.
 Create a new file `earsample.py` in the `azure-percept-py` folder with the following content